-Key figures and insights
+Key Numbers and Insights

-Key figures you need to know:
+Core numbers you need to know:

-How Telegram Ads work: platform, rules, access
+How Telegram Ads works: platform, rules, access

 Key features of the platform: